 children; instead, it needs to be tall enough to contain all its text,

-which we can conveniently read off of cursor_y
+which we can conveniently read off from cursor_y

 :Since the height is just equal